 What’s the investment potential?

 Offering an average of €6,202/sqm, these apartments for sale in Bairro Alto offer a price up to 40% lower than in the neighbouring Chiado and Príncipe Real.
 An investment opportunity with good capital gains and stable long-term rentals yields in one of the most central and dynamic neighbourhoods of Lisbon.
+Plus, some properties are eligible for the Golden Visa Programme, paving the way to European citizenship.

 Why Bairro Alto?